liquidlight/deployer-typo3-ci/README.md

 ### `.env` file upload

-Add the contents of your `.env` file as a CI/CD variable (ensure "file" is selected in the drop down) and set it as `DEPLOY_DOTENV_PRODUCTION`.
-Add the variables block to your `.gitlab-ci.yaml`
+Add the contents of your `.env` file as a CI/CD variable (ensure "file" is selected in the drop down) and set it as `DEPLOY_DOTENV_XXX`.
+This then needs to be set to an environment varibale of `DEPLOY_DOTENV` to be deployed.

 ```yaml
   variables: